benvial/pytheas/README.rst

 .. inclusion-marker-do-not-remove

-Pytheas is a python package for creating, running and postprocessing electrodynamic simulations.
-It is based on the open source onelab bundle for creating geometries, meshing (gmsh) and solving the underlying partial differential equations with the finite element method (getdp).
+Pytheas is a `Python <http://www.python.org/>`_ package for creating, running and postprocessing electrodynamic simulations.
+It is based on open source software `Gmsh <http://www.gmsh.info/>`_. for creating geometries and mesh generation, and `GetDP <http://www.getdp.info/>`_. for solving the underlying partial differential equations with the finite element method.

 It features built in models of:

 - periodic media in 2D and 3D with computation of diffraction efficiencies